awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

 **Request**
 + `ResourceArn` – UTF\-8 string, not less than 1 or more than 10240 bytes long, matching the [AWS Glue ARN string pattern](aws-glue-api-common.md#aws-glue-api-regex-aws-glue-arn-id)\.

-  The ARN of the AWS Glue resource for the resource policy to be retrieved\.
-For more information about AWS Glue resource ARNs, see the [AWS Glue ARN string pattern](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-common.html#aws-glue-api-regex-aws-glue-arn-id)
+  The ARN of the AWS Glue resource for which to retrieve the resource policy\.
+If not supplied, the Data Catalog resource policy is returned\.
+Use `GetResourcePolicies` to view all existing resource policies\.
+For more information see [Specifying AWS Glue Resource ARNs](https://docs.aws.amazon.com/glue/latest/dg/glue-specifying-resource-arns.html)\.

 **Response**
 + `PolicyInJson` – UTF\-8 string, not less than 2 or more than 10240 bytes long\.